Distance measurements from the internal dynamics of globular clusters: Application to the Sombrero galaxy (M104): Introduction

 As of now, application of the GCVD distance method is limited by the availability of velocity dispersion measurements.
 Outside the Local Group, dispersion measurements are rare as they rely on moderately high spectral resolution ($R>10,000$) to measure dispersions down to $\sigma \sim 4$ km s$^{-1}$, a typical value for a GC with a mass of $M \sim 10^{5}M_\odot$ (the approximate mean mass of GCs in the Milky Way, \citealt{Baumgardt2020}).
-In an ongoing effort to collect larger samples of GC velocity dispersions, we present here velocity dispersions of 85 GCs and one ultra-compact dwarf galaxy (UCD) around M\,104 (NGC\,4594, the Sombrero galaxy), based on high-resolution spectroscopy with the FLAMES GIRAFFE multi-object spectrograph at the Very Large Telescope (VLT).
+In an ongoing effort to collect larger samples of GC velocity dispersions, we present here velocity dispersions of 85 GCs and one ultra-compact dwarf galaxy (UCD) around M104 (NGC\,4594, the Sombrero galaxy), based on high-resolution spectroscopy with the FLAMES GIRAFFE multi-object spectrograph at the Very Large Telescope (VLT).
 In \cite{Fahrion2025b}, we presented an extensive catalogue of GC velocities using the same dataset combined with spectra from the OSIRIS instrument at the Gran Telescopio Canarias (GTC) and analysis of archival VLT MUSE data.
-In this paper, our focus is on deriving a GCVD distance to M\,104.
-Additionally, for a subsample of 29 GCs with available size measurements, we derive dynamical masses and mass-to-light ratios.
+In this paper, our focus is on deriving a GCVD distance to M104.
+Additionally, for a subsample of 29 GCs with available size measurements, we derive dynamical masses and mass-to-light ratios, allowing us to test the effect of sizes and mass-to-light ratios on the $V-\sigma$ plane.

-M\,104 is a particularly interesting target for the GCVD method.
-As a peculiar galaxy with its prominent, almost edge-on disc, M\,104 has been studied extensively using space- and ground-based facilities (e.g. \citealt{Emsellem1995, Harris2010, Jardel2011, Gadotti2012, Cohen2020}).
+M104 is a particularly interesting target for the GCVD method.
+As a peculiar galaxy with its prominent, almost edge-on disc, M104 has been studied extensively using space- and ground-based facilities (e.g. \citealt{Emsellem1995, Harris2010, Jardel2011, Gadotti2012, Cohen2020}).
 Also, its rich GC system has been the focus of many studies (e.g. \citealt{Wakamatsu1977, HarrisHarrisHarris1984, Bridges1992, Bridges1997, Forbes1997, Larsen2002, RhodeZepf2004, Bridges2007, AlvesBrito2011, Dowell2014, Kang2022}).
 The total number of GCs is estimated to lie between 1500 and 2000 \citep{RhodeZepf2004, Kang2022}, and combining literature samples with newly collected data, we collected line-of-sight velocities for 499 of those in \cite{Fahrion2025b}, corresponding to approximately 25\% of the total GC system.
-With such a rich GC system, M\,104 is therefore an ideal target to apply the GCVD method and test it against other distance measurements.
+With such a rich GC system, M104 is therefore an ideal target to apply the GCVD method and test it against other distance measurements.